rlemon/liveshadowjs/README.md

 liveShadow.js is still in early development.
 While it is perfectly usable today, it will be expanded to support more rich features and options.
 Check back for the latest code and updates.

+## Options

+####shadowLength
+The total distance in pixels of the full length shadow.
+Default: 70

+####opacity
+Start Opacity
+Default: 0.7

+####type
+The shadow type.
+Accepts: 'box', 'text'
+Default: 'box'

+####color
+The shadow color (Note: If no color is specified the background color / color of the element will be used)
+Accepts: an object formatted like `{r:0,g:0,b:0}` or hex.
+(Note: short or long form, the # is optional)
+Default: auto detect

+####distance
+The distance from the mouse in pixels that effects the shadow.
+Default: 1/4 body width

+####angle
+The initial angle for the shadow before mouse interaction
+Default: 45

+####desaturate
+The shadow color desaturation amount if the color is auto detected.
+Accepts: 0 (none) to 1 (full)
+Default: 0.1

-## Usage
+## Basic Usage

 	$(selector).liveShadow(); 	// all options are optional.

-	$(selector).liveShadow({
-		// the overall length of the resulting shadow.
-		shadowLength: 45,		// default 70
-		// the beginning opacity of the shadow.
-		opacity: 0.5,			// default .7
-		// the type of shadow, text or box.
-		type: 'text',			// default 'box'
-		// the rgb color
-		color: {				// default
-			r: 90, 				// 0
-			g: 90, 				// 0
-			b: 90				// 0
-		},
-		// the distance from the mouse cursor the light has an effect on
-		distance: 128,			// default is 1/4 the body width
-		// the start angle, 0 is up.
-		angle: 0				// default 45

-	});

 ## Roadmap
  - Flat Shadows and Drop Shadows
  - Static Shadows (no mousemove listener)